ModernVishwamithra/DevOps/Ansible/ReadMe.md

  -- command: `git tag -a 1.0.0 5514579 -m "Added Tags to End Ansible part 1"; git push origin 1.0.0` (or  for multiple tags `git push origin --tags`)

  -----
+ #                                      Ansible Part-2

+We can connect ansible clients using private IP's using VPc peering.
+Import the Ansible controller VPC using data-source.